earthly/website/blog/_posts/2024-01-30-showboaters.md

 }
 ~~~

-This Scala, C++ and Rust code all may cause a certain reaction in the unfamiliar.
+This Scala, C++, and Rust code may all cause a certain reaction in the unfamiliar.
 But the examples are actually quite different.
-One is showboating and one is not.
+One is showboating, and one is not.

 ## Crafting Clarity

 All maximum count versions use the constructs of the language to express the algorithm in a nice way.
-They require familiarity with the concepts at hand but they are an expressiveness win.
+They require familiarity with the concepts at hand, but they are an expressiveness win.

 ~~~{.j caption="J"}
 MaximumCount =.
 0&(<./.>.) (+//)